speechbrain/speechbrain/recipes/LibriSpeech/ASR/transformer/train/README.md

-# LibriSpeech ASR with Trasformers.
+# LibriSpeech ASR with Transformers.
 This folder contains the scripts to train a Transformer-based speech recognizer using LibriSpeech.